NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

 This example demonstrates how to quantize a [timm](https://github.com/huggingface/pytorch-image-models) vision model using either MXFP8 or NVFP4 precision formats, and then export it to ONNX.
 The script leverages the ModelOpt toolkit for both quantization and ONNX export.

 > *Note: Users may experience performance issues with MXFP8 and NVFP4, which will be fixed in the upcoming release.*
+> *Opset 20 is used to export the NVFP4 and MXFP8 ONNX models.*

 ## What it does